google/app-reporting-pack/README.md

 ### Dashboard Replication

-If you install ARP via Cloud Run Button (see [Primary Installation Method](#primary-installation-method)) then in most cases you don't need the following procedure.
+If you install ARP in Google Cloud then in most cases you don't need the following procedure.
 Otherwise use the following command to clone the ARP dashboard.

 Once queries ran successfully you can proceed with dashboard replication.\
 Run the following command in the terminal to get a link for cloning the dashboard: